Chorus-bdd/Chorus/index.md

 We'll need to connect to these components to execute the steps in the test.
 Before we can even do this, we may need to create a testing environment with those processes running.

-In short, testing a system rather than a single UI can be tough.
+In short, testing a large system rather than a single UI can be tough.

 This is where Chorus can help.